Catholic Drug and Alcohol Rehab Centers

 Private rehab centers rely more on medication-assisted therapies and residential treatment programs combined with therapy that is secular-based.8

 Spiritual activities can play an important role in recovery.
-However, it may be more beneficial when combined with evidence-based treatment such as cognitive-behavioral therapy (CBT).
+However, it may be more beneficial when combined with evidence-based treatment such as CBT.

-You have a lot of options when choosing a rehab center, so do so with care as some amenities or treatment options might mean more to you than other ones do.
+You have a lot of options when choosing a rehab center, so do so with care as some amenities or treatment options might mean more to you than others do.

 For example, many secular recovery centers offer a Catholic rehab program, meaning that some, but not all, patients would be participating in spiritual activities.
 If you would prefer an exclusively faith-based recovery center, keep this in mind.

 Factors you may wish to consider when choosing a Catholic drug rehab center include things like: